sudharsanbaskaran09-eng/sudharsanbaskaran09-eng/README.md

 ## 🎯 My Goals

+- 🚀 Secure a role as a **DevOps Engineer, Cloud Engineer, or Cloud Support/Solutions Engineer** as a fresh graduate ready to contribute from day one
-- Strengthen hands-on skills in **AWS & Azure**
+- ☁️ Deepen production-level expertise across **AWS & Azure** — compute, networking, IAM,
+  storage, and security
-- Master **Docker, Kubernetes, Terraform, Ansible & Jenkins**
+- 🐳 Achieve mastery in **Docker, Kubernetes, Terraform, Ansible & Jenkins** for real-world infrastructure automation
-- Build production-grade CI/CD pipelines
+- 🔁 Design and deploy **end-to-end CI/CD pipelines** that meet enterprise-grade reliability and security standards
-- Improve observability using monitoring & logging tools
+- 📊 Build strong observability skills using **Prometheus, Grafana, and centralized logging**
+- 🔐 Integrate **DevSecOps practices** into every pipeline — shifting security left from day one
+- 🏅 Earn industry certifications: **AWS SAA | AZ-104 | CKA**
-- Grow into a **cloud-native DevOps engineer**
+- 🌱 Grow into a **cloud-native engineer** who can architect, automate, and scale production systems independently

 ---